lgonzalezrouco/pti/REST_API/cicd/CICD.md

   - docker stop carrental
   - docker rm carrental
 ```
+*NOTE: The curl test assumes you still have the hello world endpoint at /.*

 Commit and push the change to the repo.
 Check the result of the different jobs of the pipeline.